sldjadkd/ForwardOS/README.md

 > of course it's **developing**<br>
 > maybe published in *version 114514.0* because I **do very bad** in *C++*, also *C* and *Java* and *Kotlin* and etc.
 # Download
-There's nothing yet
+There's nothing yet<br>
 you can have a look at this page: [952662.xyz](952662.xyz)<br>
 this is my github pagea* and *Kotlin* and etc.
 # Download
 There's nothing yet
 you can have a look at this page: [952662.xyz](952662.xyz)<br>
-this is my github page, but it's unreachable now
+this is my github page, but it's unreachable now(I didn't write anything)